All Episodes

 You know they're going to do this.

-By the way if if that hurricane, by the way, if that hurricane hits Tampa during the Republican convention, let's see here.
+If that hurricane, by the way, if that hurricane hits Tampa during the Republican convention, let's see here.

-Now, wouldn't if this happens, if the hurricane gets there, will anybody accuse Barack Obama of steering the hurricane to kill rich white people at the Republican convention.
+Now, wouldn't, if this happens, if the hurricane gets there, will anybody accuse Barack Obama of steering the hurricane to kill rich white people at the Republican convention?

 Well, isn't that what you guys accuse Bush of doing when Katrina went into New Orleans?